therialguz/Unjam/README.md

 console.log(await squareAndFilter(largeArray));
 ```

-You’re not limited to using only cooperative methods inside `cooperate`; create custom logic to control when to yield back to the main thread:
+You’re not limited to using only cooperative methods inside `cooperate`; create custom logic to control when to yield back to the event loop:

 ```javascript
 import { cooperate } from "unjam";